Build Resilience Amid Crisis

 1. Mindfulness

-Intentionally focussing on the present moment rather than the past or future.
-Focussing on the present sets you up for performing at your optimum.
+Intentionally focusing on the present moment rather than the past or future.
+Focusing on the present sets you up to perform at your best.
 Mindfulness training is useful for both personal and professional stress management.

 2. Physical exercise.

-Going for a walk, stretching, lifting weights, engaging in fitness classes, and yoga all help your body become more resilient.
+Going for a walk, stretching, lifting weights, attending fitness classes, and practicing yoga all help your body become more resilient.
 Exercise puts a healthy strain on your body, forcing it to adapt and repair.
-Gaining wins in your physical body can give you confidence in other realms of your being.
+Gains in your physical body can give you confidence in other realms of your being.

 3. Fill your tank with self-care.

 Engaging in activities that fill you up can lead to greater emotional resiliency.
-Find what you love to do, such as art, play a sport, write, spend time in nature, and reading.
-You give out a lot of emotional energy throughout the day and filling that void makes a significant difference.
+Find what you love to do, such as art, playing a sport, writing, spending time in nature, and reading.
+You give out a lot of emotional energy throughout the day, and filling that void makes a significant difference.

 4. Plan for a financially rainy day.

-Having money set aside for life’s inevitable costly circumstances decreases stress substantially.
-No one enjoys spending money on a new car transmission, but having gratitude for cash in the bank to pay for it leads to peace amid the situation.
+Having money set aside for life’s inevitable costly circumstances substantially reduces stress.
+No one enjoys spending money on a new car transmission, but having cash in the bank to pay for it brings peace amid the situation.

 5. Positive relationships.

 Spending time with loved ones, talking with friends, and interacting with animals all engage your emotional resilience.
-Building social support buoys you the tough times.
+Building social support buoys you in tough times.

 6. Participate in a spiritual community.